WBurchnall/MyPortfolioProjects/README.md

 ## Welcome to My Portfolio Projects
-#Project 1 - Endangered Species Chatbot
+# Project 1 - Endangered Species Chatbot
 A chatbot designed to help the user learn more about endangered species commonly found on the "Red List". https://github.com/WBurchnall/MyPortfolioProjects/tree/main/EndangeredSpeciesChatBot

-#Project 2 - Canadian Housing Market Trends and Bubble Prediction Multivariant Analysis
+# Project 2 - Canadian Housing Market Trends and Bubble Prediction Multivariant Analysis
 A brief multivariant analysis of the factors thought to be related to the Canadian Housing Market Prices and analysis of previous bubbles trends to predict future crash probability and time frame. https://github.com/WBurchnall/MyPortfolioProjects/tree/main/CanadianRealEstateBubblesTableau

-#Project 3 - Movie Recommender System
+# Project 3 - Movie Recommender System
 A comparison of Recommender Systems using item-item or user-user collaborative and filtering https://github.com/WBurchnall/MyPortfolioProjects/tree/main/RecommenderSystemForMovies

-#Project 4 - Space X Rocket Launches
+# Project 4 - Space X Rocket Launches
 An Analysis of Space X Rocket Launch Successes by various categories like payload, booster type, etc with respect to time and location. https://github.com/WBurchnall/MyPortfolioProjects/tree/main/AnalysisOfSpaceXRocketLaunches

-#Project 5 - Debt Repayment Likelihood Assessment
+# Project 5 - Debt Repayment Likelihood Assessment
 Using KNN, Decision Trees, SVM and Logistic Regression to model debt repayment of loans based of multivariate factors and determining the best model with Jaccard similarity index, F1-score and log-loss scores utilizing SKLearn, Pandas, Seaborn, Numpy and MatPlotLib libraries. https://github.com/WBurchnall/MyPortfolioProjects/tree/main/MachineLearningforDebtRepaymentEstimation

-#Project 6 - Vancouver Tree Planting Dashboard
+# Project 6 - Vancouver Tree Planting Tableau Dashboard
 Using a public dataset, a dashboard made in Tableau showing trees by species, neighbourhood and date planted for an interactive infographic regarding trees planted within Vancouver.

 # Introduction
 _The boring educational background details_